lwojcik/eleventy-template-bliss/README.md

 npm run dev # to launch the project for modifications npm run build # to build production version
 ```

-**If you use Windows / Powershell 7:** If you get an error `Error: EBUSY: resource busy or locked` while starting the project, check [this issue](https://github.com/lwojcik/eleventy-template-bliss/issues/91) for possible workarounds.

 ## Instant deploy